Anatoly-IVANOV/ChatGPTtoWord/README.md

 **ChatGPTtoWord** (also known as `ChatGPTtoRTF` to the connoisseurs) is a Node.js JavaScript single-file utility that grabs the ChatGPT Markdown output from your clipboard (when you press OpenAI’s `Copy` button), converts it to the RTF format, and auto-matches it to your predefined Word styles (md to Word mapping which you can customize).

-I also split:
+I also split “Prefixed With Bold:” bullet points that ChatGPT likes to create, such as:

-- **The Ultimate Knowledge**: is never final, but undergoing epistemic inquiry
+- **The Ultimate Knowledge**: is never final, but undergoing epistemic inquiry…

-bullet points that ChatGPT likes to create into separate `H3` and `bullet points`.
+into separate `H3` and `bullet points`.
 Easier to read and ready for the automatic multilevel TOC at the top of your Word document as well.

 The script also supports **bold** highlights, header hierarchy (up to 6 levels deep, but I haven’t seen ChatGPT dive lower than `H3`), inline `code`…